 Schedule: By appointment

-The Independent Study course is a student-centered learning exercise.
-It provides an opportunity for a deeper understanding in a specific area or topic, personalized to the student’s interests, and to engage in advanced research with the support of a faculty mentor.
-This course is ideal for a student who has already studied a particular topic in a previous course (such as contemporary Italian politics or the artwork of Perugino) and would like to explore a more narrow aspect of that topic through individual research, while taking advantage of being in Italy for the semester.
+The Independent Study course is a student-centered learning experience that provides deeper academic understanding in a specific topic.
+The course engages students in advanced research based on their interests with the support of a faculty mentor and is ideal for those who have previously studied a particular topic and would like to explore a narrower aspect through individual research.

-Independent study projects are evaluated based on the successful completion of the research proposal, the final presentation of the project in poster form, and submission of a full-length study.
+Independent study projects are evaluated based on the successful completion of the research proposal, the final presentation of the project and submission of a full-length study.